November 7, 2025

 What Do We Mean by Fasting?

 Fasting is the practice of abstaining from eating (and sometimes drinking) for a period of time.
 It focuses on when you eat as opposed to what you eat.
-Although it has recently grown in popularity, it has been practiced among many cultures and religions for thousands of years.
+Although it has recently grown in popularity, it has been practised among many cultures and religions for thousands of years.

 What Are Different Types of Fasting?